-St. Rita Catholic School’s Elementary Program builds foundational academic competence through various elementary curricula designed to differentiate students’ learning styles and knowledge and taught in a student-centered classroom.
-Elementary teachers seek to tap into their students’ natural curiosity with authentic, real-life experiences in an environment that encourages students to take risks and hone their voices.
-From the 1st through the 4th grade, the school’s progressive pedagogy builds a literacy framework – a language competency – that is a gateway to all forms of learning and understanding.
-Instructional Aides work intentionally with classroom teachers to develop fluency in elementary mathematics, religion, and literature.
+St. Rita Catholic School’s Elementary Program builds foundational academic competence through a variety of elementary curricula designed to differentiate students’ learning styles and knowledge and taught in a student-centered classroom.
+Elementary teachers seek to tap into their students’ natural curiosity with authentic, real-life experiences in an environment encouraging students to take risks and hone their voices.
+From the First through the Fourth grade, the school’s progressive pedagogy builds a literacy framework – language competency – that is a gateway to all forms of learning and understanding.
+Classroom teachers also intentionally work to develop fluency in elementary mathematics, religion, and literature.
 Developing elementary knowledge, skills, and experiences serves our belief that the framework for understanding begins with a firm foundation.

 Utilizing The College and Heaven Standards set forth by the Diocese of Dallas, elementary teachers will create and provide experiences and activities that challenge all learners and set high standards for achievement.
 Elementary instructors lead students to build foundational knowledge in religion, literacy, mathematics, science, and social studies.

 · Design and deliver differentiated instruction that is based on data and addresses the following questions:

 o What does a student know?